Structures of sets of solutions to the Hartree-Fock equation: Abstract

 \section{Abstract}

-The Hartree-Fock equation which is the Euler-Lagrange equation corresponding to the Hartree-Fock energy functional is used in many electron problems.
-Since the Hartree-Fock equation is a system of nonlinear eigenvalue problems, the study of the structure of the set of all solutions needs new methods different from that for the set of eigenfunctions of linear operators.
-In this paper we prove that the set of all solutions to the Hartree-Fock equation associated with critical values of the Hartree-Fock energy functional less than the first energy threshold has a structure as a union of real-analytic subsets of a finite number of compact real-analytic manifolds.
+The Hartree-Fock equation which is the Euler-Lagrange equation corresponding to the Hartree-Fock energy functional is used in many-electron problems.
+Since the Hartree-Fock equation is a system of nonlinear eigenvalue problems, the study of structures of sets of all solutions needs new methods different from that for the set of eigenfunctions of linear operators.
+In this paper we prove that the sets of all solutions to the Hartree-Fock equation associated with critical values of the Hartree-Fock energy functional less than the first energy threshold are unions of a finite number of compact connected real-analytic spaces.
 The result would also be a basis for the study of approximation methods to solve the equation.